python-parsy/parsy/docs/overview.rst

 Other Python projects
 =====================

-* `pyparsing <http://pyparsing.wikispaces.com/>`_.
-Also a combinator approach, but in general much less cleanly implemented, and rather scattered documentation, although it has more builtin functionality in terms of provided utilities for certain parsing tasks.
+This library isn’t for everyone or for every project.
+It excels at quickly writing easy-to-read parsers for relatively small languages, and it’s great if you are a relative newcomer to the subject of parsing but want something better than ``str.split``.
+If you have demanding needs in terms of performance, or producing good error messages, you may need to look elsewhere.
+Below are some other Python libraries you might consider:

 * `PLY <http://www.dabeaz.com/ply/>`_.
 A pure Python implementation of the classic lex/yacc parsing tools.
 It is well suited to large grammars that would be found in typical programming languages.

+* `Lark <https://github.com/erezsh/lark>`_.
+With Lark you write a grammar definition in a separate mini-language as a string, and have a parser generated for you, rather than writing the grammar in Python.
+It has the advantage of speed and being able to use different parsing algorithms.

+* `pyparsing <https://pypi.org/project/pyparsing/>`_.
+Also a combinator approach, but in general much less cleanly implemented, and rather scattered documentation, although it has more builtin functionality in terms of provided utilities for certain parsing tasks.

 * `funcparserlib <https://github.com/vlasovskikh/funcparserlib>`_ - the most
   similar to parsy.
 It differs from parsy mainly in normally using a separate tokenization phase, lacking the convenience of the :func:`generate` method for creating parsers, and documentation that relies on understanding Haskell type annotations.

-* `Lark <https://github.com/erezsh/lark>`_.
-With Lark you write a grammar definition in a separate mini-language as a string, and have a parser generated for you, rather than writing the grammar in Python.
-It has the advantage of speed and being able to use different parsing algorithms.